mido18/stateless_module/README.md

 # Stateless Module

-A little gem to help create stateless immutable modules in Ruby.
+Create stateless immutable modules in Ruby.

 Read <a href="https://github.com/jwhiteman/stateless_module/blob/master/spec/stateless_module_spec.rb#L32">the short spec</a> to see what the features are.